 What we like

-- Strong calendar and scheduling accuracy: The AI correctly identified available slots, avoided double-booking, and handled rescheduling requests without requiring human intervention.
+- Strong calendar and scheduling accuracy: The AI correctly identified available slots, avoided double-booking, and handled rescheduling requests without requiring human intervention

 - Broad integration ecosystem: Connections with scheduling tools, CRM systems, and 6,000+ apps cover most small business workflows.
-The Growth plan adds advanced analytics and up to 6 custom workflows.
+The Growth plan adds advanced analytics and up to 6 custom workflows

 What we don't like

 - Higher entry price than basic competitors: At $99/month, the Starter plan costs more than simpler AI receptionists.
-Businesses that only need basic call answering may find it more platform than they need.
+Businesses that only need basic call answering may find it more platform than they need

-- Key features gated behind higher tiers: Unlimited workflows, 6,000+ integrations, advanced analytics, and outbound sequences all require the Growth plan ($149/month) or the Full Platform tier.
+- Key features gated behind higher tiers: Unlimited workflows, 6,000+ integrations, advanced analytics, and outbound sequences all require the Growth plan ($149/month) or the Full Platform tier

 Pricing

-The $99 Starter plan includes 200 minutes, 100+ premium voices, and a dedicated account rep for up to 10 calls per day.
-The $149 Growth plan adds advanced analytics, 6 workflows, and supports up to 30 calls per day.
+The $99 Business-in-a-Box plan includes 200 monthly voice minutes, 100+ premium voices, and a dedicated account rep for up to 10 calls per day.
+The custom Enterprise plan adds advanced analytics, unlimited workflows, and volume pricing for overages.
+Yearly billing saves 20%.

 What Is an AI Phone Receptionist?